flecsi/flecsi/doc/sphinx/src/team.rst

       worked on a variety of task-based runtime systems, such as Legion and PaRSEC.
 He was also a member of the Open MPI team, developing CUDA-aware capability for Open MPI.
-Wei received his Ph.D. in Computer Science from the University of Tennessee at Knoxville, and joined the Programming Models team in 2017.
+Wei received his Ph.D. in Computer Science from the University of Tennessee at Knoxville and joined the Programming Models team in 2017.